Andreasgejlm/SwiftUIPlot/README.md

 Installation is done through Swift Package Manager:
 Go to `File -> Swift Packages -> Add Package Dependency` and paste the url to this repository.

-Then, in the file in which the plot is used, import using `import SwiftUIPlot`.
+Then, at the top of the file, insert `import SwiftUIPlot`.

 ## Single Line Chart